Lysine is one of the nine essential amino acids (AA). Essential because the body cannot

 Using a single amino acid supplement may lead to negative nitrogen balance.
 This can

-You should not take high doses of individual amino acids for long periods of time.
+You shouldn't take high doses of single amino acids for long periods of time.

 you have osteoporosis or are using calcium supplements.
 Lysine may reduce how much

-Women who are pregnant or breastfeeding shouldn’t use lysine supplements.
+People who are pregnant or breastfeeding shouldn’t use lysine supplements.